 The property was unoccupied, however, fully furnished and all floors were covered.
+I was unable to inspect the sub floor area due to the lack of an apparent access hatch.
 Personal effects in cupboards and fitted wardrobes were not moved.
 The inspection was consequently restricted.

-My physical inspection of the roof void area was restricted due to insulation material, stored items and lack of suitable crawl boards.
-As a result the roof void area was only viewed from the floored area.
+My physical inspection of the roof void area was restricted due to insulation material and lack of suitable crawl boards.
+As a result the roof void area was only viewed from the access hatch.

-Concealed areas beneath and around the shower tray were not visible.
+Concealed areas beneath and around the bath were not visible.
 Water spillage in these areas can often be discovered unexpectedly with resultant damage to concealed parts of the fabric.